AT-backbone/CAP-Java-library/README.md

 ## License

-The Cap-PHP Library released under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version (GPL-3+).
+The Cap Java Library released under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version (GPL-3+).

 See the [COPYING](COPYING) file for a full copy of the license.